-List of Inverse ETFs and ETNs
+Your Guide to Inverse ETFs and ETNs

-These very short-term investments are risky
+These very short-term investments come with lots of risk

 A short position is generally taken when you sell borrowed amounts of a tradable entity with the intention of buying them back for a lower price.
 It's a way of betting on a drop in a market.

 You can use inverse ETFs and inverse ETNs—which are both categorized as exchange-traded products (ETPs)—to inversely track an underlying index or group of investments you believe will drop in value.
 Or, you can use it to hedge against downside risk in similar investments you own (in a long position).